Starting School

 Communicate to your school and teachers the language you and your child prefer to use such as ‘neurodivergent’, ‘autistic’, ‘on the spectrum’, or ‘with autism’.
 Note that most autistic adults prefer the term ‘autistic’, as autism is an important part of their identity.
 Autism is not something you can ‘remove’ from a person – autism is part of who a person is.

-As a starting point, consider the Indicators of autism [PDF] your child might display.
-The Family observation guide [PDF] can help you to observe and record your child’s communication style, interests, repetition and routines, and whether they have any sensory processing or motor differences that need to be taken into consideration at school.
+As a starting point, consider any indicators of autism your child might display.
+The Family observation guide can help you to observe and record your child’s communication style, interests, repetition and routines, and whether they have any sensory processing or motor differences that need to be taken into consideration at school.

 Your child may already be receiving professional support.
 Discuss what information is appropriate to share with the school.